shettyshrikanth/redson/README.md

 ```
 Explanation :
 Because the static bloc will be executed once, we register here the code that will convert any instance of Person to JsonObject.
-The code inside the static bloc means `Resgister for any instance of Person.class the function that take a person and return its JsonObejct representation`
+With this way, you can do every thing you want when converting to Json including : Renaming fields, removing fields, adding fields, changing the value of fields etc ... this fundamental behaviour make redson very suitable for doing RESTFul apis and we will know soon.

-With this way, you can do every thing you want when converting to Json including : Renaming fields, removing fields, adding fields, changing the value of fields etc ... this make make redson very suitable for doing RESTFul apis and we will know soon.
+#### Converting a class hierarchy

-Well that sounds good!
-But what is the purpose of the second parameter ?
+{{ Still in progress }}

-What
+#### What about REST Service ?